Here’s our alphabetical list of the top 100 or so most popular scientists on the Famous Scientists website, ordered by surname.

 Accurately calculated Earth’s size 2,500 years ago; founded the science of geography; and devised the famous prime number sieve.

 Authored Elements, the most famous and most published mathematical work in history; another great work, Optics, explained light’s behavior using geometrical principles – the basis of artistic perspective, astronomical methods and navigation methods for more than two thousand years.

 Published more mathematics than any other single mathematician, much of it groundbreaking.
 An astonishing fraction of the total research work in mathematics and the physical sciences between 1730 and 1780 was carried out solely by Euler.

 Discovered electromagnetic induction; devised Faraday’s laws of electrolysis; discovered the first experimental link between light and magnetism; carried out the first room-temperature liquefaction of a gas; discovered benzene.

-One of the greatest mathematicians of all time: co-founded the disciplines of analytic geometry and probability theory and was a key player in the invention of calculus.
+Co-founded the disciplines of analytic geometry and probability theory and was a key player in the invention of calculus.
 There’s more to Fermat than his famous last theorem.

 The rebirth of Western mathematics: Fibonacci’s Book of Calculation introduced the Indian number system, now used worldwide, to Europe.

 Invented experimental design; devised the statistical concept of variance; unified evolution by natural selection with Mendel’s rules of inheritance defining the new field of population genetics.